peterjdavis/python-layer-builder/README.md

 ### Sample
 In the [samples](https://github.com/peterjdavis/python-layer-builder/tree/main/samples) folder is an example SAM and CloudFormation template which shows deploying the Serverless Application and using the generated Lambda Layer in a Lambda Function.  **Note** the CloudFormation template still requires the transform for the AWS::ServerlessRepo::Application resource as there are no permissions for CloudFormation to access the resources outside of the Serverless Application Repository i.e. using a nested stack.

-# Known Issues
-1. The built layer must be less than 70,167,211 bytes as this is a limitation on the PublishLayerVersion API

 # Reporting Issues
 Please report any issues you find using in the [GitHub repository issue tracker](https://github.com/peterjdavis/python-layer-builder/issues)